danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 ## License

 SwiftUIKit is available under the MIT license.
-See the [LICENSE][License] file for more info.